mknzz/qb-durability/README.md

 # qb-durability

-A very simple durability degrading system for QB
+A very simple item degrading system for QB

 Goto qb-inventory -> html -> js -> app.js, and then Ctrl+F to find and remove the following lines